BreakyFixy/JeopardyForge/README.md

 4. Open your browser and navigate to `http://localhost:5173`

-## CSV Format Guide
+## CSV Guide

+You can download a CSV Template to use (from the CSV upload screen in the app).
-To create your game questions, prepare a CSV file with the following structure:
+You can also create your CSV file from scratch with the following structure:

 ### Format:
 - Row 1: Category names (any number of columns)